MicrosoftDocs/memdocs/sccm/mdm/deploy-use/emm-create-configuration-items-for-android-and-samsung-knox-devices-managed-without-the-client.md

 author: robstackmsftms.author: robstackmanager: angrobe

 ---
-# Create configuration items for Android and Samsung KNOX Standard devices managed without the System Center Configuration Manager client*Applies to: System Center Configuration Manager (Current Branch)*
+# Create configuration items for Android and Samsung KNOX Standard devices managed with Intune*Applies to: System Center Configuration Manager (Current Branch)*
 Use the System Center Configuration Manager **Android and Samsung KNOX** configuration item to manage settings  for Android and Samsung KNOX Standard devices that are enrolled in Microsoft Intune or managed on-premises by Configuration Manager.

 ## Create an Android and Samsung KNOX Standard configuration item